Turnitin Plagiarism 2026: Bypass AI Detection Guide

 The detector scores “perplexity” and “burstiness.”
 Low scores trigger a red flag.
 Problem: concise, factual writing scores low too.
 Lab reports, legal memos, and STEM papers get hit hardest.
 One senior saw her thesis flagged at 68% AI.
 She had never used ChatGPT.
 She simply writes like a scientist—clear, direct, repetitive.

-• Short sentences with consistent length
+- ●Short sentences with consistent 12-14 word length

-• Citations in strict APA format
+- ●Citations in strict APA format without variation

 Real-World Fallout